 We plan to include the simultaneous presentation of sequence pairs for future work and implement P.910 Annex E: An advanced data analysis technique for tests under challenging conditions.

-We would kindly ask experts of JVET to consider using our framework and provide feedbacks which we can use in drafting P.CrowdV recommendation text.
+We would kindly ask experts of JVET to consider using our framework and provide feedback which we can use in drafting P.CrowdV recommendation text.